 API Functional Monitoring in Anypoint Monitoring

-The endpoints that you want to test
+The endpoints to verify

-The location from which to run the test.
+The location from which to run the test